flexera-public/policy_templates/compliance/tags/azure_rg_tags/README.md

-# Azure: Tag Resources with Resource Group Name
+# Azure Tag Resources with Resource Group Name

 ## What it does